-Alongside rent, security deposits and holding deposits, there are three fees which are exempt from the tenant fee ban and for which tenants can still be charged.
+Alongside rent, security deposits and holding deposits, there are three fees which are exempt from the Tenant Fees Act, which tenants can still be charged.
 If landlords or agents want to be able to charge you these default fees, they must be included in your Tenancy Agreement.

 1. Losing your keys

 If you lose your keys, your landlord can still charge you to replace them.
 However, the cost must be for a 'reasonable amount' and whoever is charging the fee must be able to provide a receipt for the costs incurred.

 If your rent is late by over two weeks, your landlord or their letting agent can charge you a late rent fee.
 This fee can be charged at 3% plus the Bank of England base interest rate.

 There is a change however, which means that you can only be charged the late rent fee and landlords will no longer be able to charge you for the costs incurred by chasing late rent such as letters and the administration costs.

 3. Changes made to the Tenancy Agreement at your request

 If you request a change to the terms of your Tenancy Agreement, then you’re liable for a fee of up to £50 or reasonable costs incurred if it’s higher.
 Your landlord or letting agent would need to demonstrate that their costs in making changes to the Tenancy Agreement cost more than £50, then they could, in theory, charge you more.
 You cannot be charged if you’re renewing your tenancy or making it longer.